Geography: location (in Europe), bordering countries and waters

 The operation of the regulatory planning system

-The regulatory planning function comprises the development management process: adjudication on development proposals submitted by an applicant for planning permission either to a territorial planning authority or in the instance of strategic development to the An Bord Pléanala (Planning Review Board) (Figure 2).
-The planning authority assesses the development proposal subject to the relevant spatial planning considerations restricted to the proper planning and sustainable development of the area (Grist, 2012).
+The regulatory planning function comprises the development management process: adjudication on development proposals submitted by an applicant for planning permission either to a territorial planning authority or in the instance of strategic development to the An Bord Pléanala (Planning Review Board) (see Figure: Planning system and development approval process in Ireland).
+The planning authority assesses the development proposal subject to the relevant spatial planning considerations restricted to the proper planning and sustainable development of the area (Grist 2012).
 The relevant considerations, inter alia, include the policies and objectives of the statutory plan(s), the county level development plan and, where relevant, a local area plan (LAP), including land-use zoning.

 In practice, there is broad discretion in the adjudication of development proposals by technical planning officers who make a recommendation for decision.
 The recommendation is based on a number of relevant planning considerations, including the provisions of the statutory plan(s) and ministerial guidance.
 The assessment will take into account internal technical reports from the specialist sections of the local authority, observations by prescribed entities, the submissions of consultancies acting on behalf of applicants and third parties and other third-party observations.
 The planning authority will make a decision within a defined timeframe to grant or refuse permission or, as is most common, to grant permission subject to conditions.
 The applicant or a third party can request a review of the decision of the planning authority and an assessment ‘de novo’ of the development proposal is conducted by An Bord Pleanála (the Planning Board).